-Error is a common and integral part of excel formulas and function, but fixing those errors is what makes you a pro in excel.
-As a beginner, it is not easy to finding those errors and fixing them to work properly.
-Every error occurs because of user’s mistakes only, so it is important to know what our mistake is and why those errors are occurring.
-In this article, we will show you why we get #VALUE! errors in excel and how to fix it.
+Error is a common and integral part of Excel formulas and functions, but fixing those errors is what makes you a pro in Excel.
+As a beginner, finding those errors and restoring them to work correctly is not easy.
+Every error occurs only because of a user’s mistakes.
+So, it is essential to know our mistakes and why those errors are happening.
+In this article, we will show you why we get #VALUE!
+Errors in Excel and how to fix them.

 How to Fix #Value!
 Error in Excel?

 #VALUE!: This excel errorExcel ErrorErrors in excel are common and often occur at times of applying formulas.
 The list of nine most common excel errors are - #DIV/0, #N/A, #NAME?, #NULL!, #NUM!, #REF!, #VALUE!, #####, Circular Reference. occurs for multiple reasons depending upon the formula we use.
 The most common reason for this error is the wrong data type used in the cell references.

 Follow the below steps to fix the value error in Excel.

 - Look at the below formula for adding different cell values.

 In the above basic Excel formula, we are trying to add numbers from A2 to A6 in cell A7, and we have got the result of #VALUE!
 Error.
 In cell A5, we have a value as “Forty,” which is the wrong data type, so it returns #VALUE!

 - To get the correct sum of these numbers, we can use the SUM function in excel.

 - We get the following result.

 The SUM function has ignored the wrong data type in cell A5, adding the remaining cell values and giving the total.